-Bedside lamps have two basic jobs: providing enough light for comfortable reading, dressing and other bedroom activities; and looking great while doing so.
-But choosing a lamp can be confusing.
-How many do you need?
+Bedside lamps have two basic jobs: providing enough light for comfortable reading and other bedroom activities, and looking great while doing so.
+Choosing a lamp can be confusing, though; how many do you need?
 How big should the lampshade be, and how tall the lamp?
 What style should you choose?
-Luckily, there are basic decorating rules that answer all of those questions, and make choosing the right lamp a snap.
+Luckily, there are basic decorating rules that answer all of those questions and make choosing the right lamp a snap.

 How Many Lamps Do You Need?

 As a general rule, you need one bedside lamp if you’re the only one sleeping in the bed, and two if you have a partner.
 If your bedroom is very large or your mattress is a king, two bedside lamps give better balance, regardless of whether you’re the only one using the room or not.

 Even if you have two bedside lamps, don’t count on them for the only source of illumination in the room.
 If you don’t have a ceiling fixture, you’ll need at least one other lamp, preferably a floor lamp, across the room from your bed.

 One of the most common bedroom decorating mistakes is choosing the wrong size bedside lamp.
 Most often, it’s a lamp that is too small for the nightstand.
 Getting the scale right is a balancing act -- the wider your mattress, the wider the nightstand; and the wider the nightstand, the wider the lamp atop it.
 For a rough rule of thumb, your nightstand should measure between one-third and two-thirds the width of your mattress, and the bedside lamp should be roughly one-third the width of the nightstand when measured at the lamp’s widest point (usually the base of the shade).